LydiaDonkor/Portfolio/README.md

 <a href="NovaMed Solutions Project.pdf">Download the full report here (pdf file)</a>

-**This project analyses the product, Customer Behaviour and sales Trend of a leading pharmaceutical company.**
+**This project analyses the product, Customer Behaviour and sales Trend of a leading pharmaceutical company using Power BI.**

 ![image](3 anietie etuk data analytics agro project.jpg)